aeggermont/virtinsight/README.md

 ## Mockups and wireframews for the app

-The app built will be compatible with tablet Google Nexus 7 (
+The app built will be compatible with tablet Google Nexus 7.
+I will publish some mockups and wireframes for the activy screen shortly.